 If an employee at your tech business steals from a client, this bond would provide compensation for the client.
-They are also called employee dishonesty bonds.
+You may also see it called an employee dishonesty bond.

 A BOP bundles commercial property insurance and general liability insurance under one plan.
 It's often the most cost-effective type of commercial insurance for tech business owners.

-This policy covers common business risks including bodily injuries, customer property damage, and advertising injuries.
+This policy covers third-party business risks including bodily injuries, property damage, and accidental copyright infringement.
 It's required for most commercial leases.

 Technology companies and contractors that own a business vehicle are required to purchase commercial auto insurance.
-You may need additional coverage for personal, rented, or leased vehicles used for business purposes.
+You may need additional coverage for personal, rented, or leased vehicles used for work.

 This policy can help pay for expenses after an accident involving a vehicle owned by your tech company.
 You can extend it to include coverage for vehicle damage.